S4F4Y4T/Craft-showcase/README.md

 ![Screen Shot][product-screenshot-1]

-This is a frontend only portfolio page for showcasing your youtube channel video
+This is a frontend only portfolio page for showcasing your youtube channel video by following advance coding standard like BEM and 7-1 pattern for Sass

 <p align="right">(<a href="#readme-top">back to top</a>)</p>